20 Workshops

 • Under Additional Links, add slides, notes, etc., with corresponding URLs

-• Make sure workshop event now shows up in “Previous Workshops” section of workshops page
+• Save changes and make sure workshop event now shows up in “Previous Workshops” section of workshops page (it might not move there until the following day).

 20.4.3 Get Zoom reports